 The Fifth Element

-This 1997 film starring Bruce Willis and Milla Jovovich is about the end of the world in the year 2263.
+This 1997 clone movie starring Bruce Willis and Milla Jovovich is about the end of the world in the year 2263.
 Jovovich’s character Leeloo is a clone of fifth element that needs to be combined with the other four to defeat evil and save the world.
 The Fifth Element was a box office success, earning $263 million.
 Kevin Thomas of the Los Angeles Times described the film as an “elaborate, even campy sci-fi extravaganza, which is nearly as hard to follow as last year's Mission Impossible.”
 Since then, the film has gone on to be a cult classic and spawned a book and video games.
+It also contains one of the most memorable sci-fi movie soundtracks.

-This 1982 film is loosely based on Philip K. Dick’s book Do Androids Dream of Electric Sheep? and fully explores all the consequences of clones.
+This 1982 is a Philip K. Dick book to film adaptation of Do Androids Dream of Electric Sheep? and fully explores all the consequences of clones.
 Starring Harrison Ford as a Replicant Hunter named Rick Deckard that hunts down clones living among humans and destroys them.
-Blade Runner did not find too much success in the box office (mainly because E.T. the Extra-Terrestrial came out that same summer) but it did win BAFTA Awards for Best Cinematography, Best Costume Design and Best Production Design/Art Direction.
+Blade Runner did not find too much success in the box office (mainly because E.T. the Extra-Terrestrial came out that same summer) but it did win BAFTA Awards for Best Cinematography, Best Costume Design, and Best Production Design/Art Direction.
 Since then it has since become a cult classic, mainly because the film provokes deep questions about humanity such as questioning what traits make someone or something human.

 The 6th Day